 Domestic Partners must have sub...Read More

-The September EAP Connection & Health Newsletters have been published.
-These free resources are provided by ERC, our Employee Assistance Program, & Ministry Health.
-Topics include Relaxation for Stress Relief, School Nutrition, Pokémon Go Safety, & more.
+The October EAP Connection and Health Newsletters have been published.
+These free resources are provided by ERC, our Employee Assistance Program, and Ministry Health.

 In an effort to fight breast cancer and other cancers, Stevens Point fire fighters will sport the color pink in October, and will sell pink shirts at Station 1, 1701 Franklin St., all month.
 They will donate the proceeds to the Saint Michael’s Foundation.